alxflam/cookza/README.md

 * has an array of used recipes
 * each meal plan has a reference to a meal plan collection => access control

+* if a user always has only a single meal plan...
+* then A invites B
+* the former meal plan of B would need to be deleted
+* B requires offer from A to delete it's own meal plan, but A needs to add B to it's meal plan..
+* hence easier to have multiple meal plans and let the user delete the unused ones...?
+* or a cloud function makes sure adding the user and deleting a meal plan is handled in a transaction?

+// TODO:
+recipes nicht als subcollection => sonst muss bei move von einer group in andere immer 3x delete + 3x add ausgeführt werden => als main collection wird nur das referenzfeld geändert mit einem merge update

 ## Web App Login